charmed-kubernetes/kubernetes-docs/pages/k8s/ldap.md

 If you have an existing Keystone application deployed as part of OpenStack in a separate Juju model, it is possible to re-use it for authenticating and authorising users in Kubernetes.

-No extra steps are needed, other than the credentials to access that openstack deployment
+No extra steps are needed, other than the credentials to access that OpenStack deployment

 ## Access the OpenStack dashboard